djcloudking/aws-cloudformation/Deploy a web server/Deploy a web server using EC2.md

 - Leave everything as default and click next.

-- Under the options sections,
+- Under the options sections, click create stack.

-.
-And then click create stack.
-While the stack is being created, let us review the events.
-Before the instance can be created, the security group has to be created.
-And that is why you are seeing that the security group creation is complete.
-Now the web server itself is being created.
-I'll continue to refresh to see any updates.
-And now, the web server creation has been completed and the stack has moved to a create complete state.
-We can now check under resources to confirm that both the web server and the security group have been completed.
-And lastly, we can review the output.
-We will open the website URL in a new tab.
-This can sometimes happen because the web server takes a few seconds to boot up and start running.
-Let's give it a few seconds and try again.
-And you can see that our web server is now up and running.
+- Go back to the created stack and review the events.

+- Double check if the security group creation is complete, then the webserver itself.

+- Refresh and now ypou should see that the web server creation has been completed and the stack has moved to a create complete state.

+- Go to the output,open the website URL in a new tab.
+Now you can see that our web server is now up and running.
+If not,  give it a few seconds and try again.